Published On: May 01 2013 04:30:28 PM EDTUpdated On: May 02 2014 02:00:00 AM EDT

 1918: General Motors acquires the Chevrolet Motor Company.

-1903: Pediatrician and writer Benjamin Spock, whose 1946 book "Baby and Child Care" is one of the biggest best-sellers of all time, is born in New Haven, Conn.
+1903: Pediatrician and writer Benjamin Spock, whose 1946 book "Baby and Child Care" is one of the biggest best-sellers of all time, is born in New Haven, Connecticut.
 He died at age 94 on March 15, 1998.

 1885: Good Housekeeping magazine goes on sale for the first time.